-Figure 45: First Start-Up Screen
+Figure 46: First Start-Up Screen

-- 1. In the MENU, touch the ADV SET button.
-The PASSWORD screen appears. - 2.
-Key in the password and confirm with the $\sqrt{}$ button.
-The ADVANCED SETTINGS MENU appears. - 3.
-Touch the RESET button.
-The EXECUTE FACTORY RESET screen appears, see Figure 44: Execute Factory Reset on page 46. - 4.
-Touch the CONFIRM RESET ALL SETTINGS TO FACTORY DEFAULTS button for a full reset to factory default values. - The AlphaLine instrument reverts to the first start-up screen, see Figure 45: First Start-Up Screen on page 46. - 5.
+- 1. In the ADVANCED SETTINGS menu, touch the RESET button.
+The EXECUTE FACTORY RESET screen appears, see Figure 45: Execute Factory Reset on page 46. - 2.
+Touch the CONFIRM RESET ALL SETTINGS TO FACTORY DEFAULTS button for a full reset to factory default values. - The AlphaLine instrument reverts to the first start-up screen, see Figure 46: First Start-Up Screen on page 46. - 3.
 To return to the previous menu screen, touch the ← button.

-2.5.2.7 Log (LOG)
+2.5.2.6 Log (LOG)